TjMott/TjMott.Writer/README.md

 ### Document

 The actual text editor window operates on a QuillJS datatype called Delta.
 This is a JSON-based format for rich text documents.
 Scenes, copyright pages, and notes are all stored as this same Document format.
-Additionally, documents can be AES-encrypted, allowing you to protect documents or journal entries with a password.
-Documents can be printed.
+Additionally, documents can be encrypted with AES256, allowing you to protect documents or journal entries with a password.

-### Sidebar Buttons vs. Context Menus
+### Menu Buttons vs. Context Menus

-There is a vertical button panel on the right side of the main window which will operate on the currently-selected item in the tree.
+There is a horizontal button panel on the bottom side of the main window which will operate on the currently-selected item in the tree.
 Use these to open the editor, re-order items in the list, or export to word.
 You can also right-click on items in the tree and get more options in a context menu.

 ### Export to Word .docx